RedVoxInc/redvox-api-1000/docs/standards/filenames_and_directory_structures.md

 API M utilizes a standardized directory structure and layout for API data.
 This structure is utilized in several places on the station and in cloud services.
 It is also the standard structure used when distributing API M data sets.
 This structure will be referred to in other parts of the documentation as `[STANDARD_DIR_STRUCTURE]`.

-The standard directory structure is: `api1000/YYYY/MM/DD/`, where:
+The standard directory structure is: `api1000/YYYY/MM/DD/HH`, where:
 * `YYYY` is replaced with the year as 4 characters
 * `MM` is replaced with the month as 2 characters (possibly 0 padded)
 * `DD` is replaced with the date as 2 characters (possibly 0 padded)
+* `HH` is replaced with the hour as 2 characters (00 - 23)
 * The date parts are from `RedvoxPacketM.TimingInformation.packet_start_mach_timestamp`

 ### Station Directory Structure